All settings, databases, network information, etc., stays on your servers. The product is not cloud-based.

 There are a few places in the product where the configuration can be exported to disk, with the option to export credentials.
 This export option can be completely disabled by setting:

-Communication with individual servers is done using standard protocols (SNMP, Windows RPC, SMB, etc).
+Communication with individual servers is done using standard protocols (SNMP, Windows SMB, etc).

-Communications via Windows RPC and SMB is done using standard Windows APIs, which means all communication and access is governed by the Windows security model.
+Communications via Windows RPC is done using standard Windows APIs, which means all communication and access is governed by the Windows security model.

 Individual monitors need different permissions depending on what resource is being targeted.
 Please see Monitoring Permissions for more details.